What is PEN Ukraine?

 9. Who finances PEN Ukraine?

-Ukrainian PEN is a non-profit organization that exists through the contributions of its members and the support of individual donors and donors.
+PEN Ukraine is a non-profit organization that exists through the contributions of its members and the support of individual donors and grantors.

 10. How does PEN Ukraine differ from other professional literary associations?